 Through a career spanning tech and media, I’ve gained deep experience in team leadership at startups (including remote/distributed teams) and in bringing tech thinking to non-technical organizations.
 I enjoy setting strategy, improving operations, developing products and collaborating with coworkers.

 I'm currently Senior Director of Engineering at Mailchimp and site director for the company’s Brooklyn office.
 Previously.
-I was Head of Sales & Marketing for 18F, a startup within the federal government.
+I was Head of Sales & Marketing for 18F, a tech-consulting startup within the federal government.
 Previously, I was VP of Programs for indie.vc, creating entrepreneurship training and advising startups for an innovative investment program.
 Before that, I was CEO and co-founder of Lean Startup Productions, a successful media startup, and co-author of The Twitter Book, a popular guide.
 I was also I was VP of Programs for indie.vc.
-I’ve held senior management positions at O’Reilly Media and UBM TechWeb, launching and running profitable media properties, and I’ve held high-level roles with a number of tech startups.
+I’ve held senior management positions at O’Reilly Media and UBM TechWeb, where I launched and ran profitable media properties, and I’ve held high-level roles with a number of tech startups.
 Earlier, I was a freelance journalist writing regularly for The New York Times, I co-founded a record label with children’s musician Laurie Berkner, and I started Just Food's CSA in NYC program.